glm-tools/pyglmnet/paper/paper.md

 yhat = glm.predict_proba(Xtest)
 ```

-As illustrated above, Pyglmnet's API is designed to be compatible with scikit-learn [@sklearn_api].
+As illustrated above, pyglmnet's API is designed to be compatible with scikit-learn [@sklearn_api].
 Thus, it is possible to use standard idioms such as:

 ```py
            glm.fit(X, y)